 You do not have to take your entire Personal Account as a single UFPLS.
 However, if you elect to only take a proportion of your Personal Account at retirement you will be required to transfer the remainder to another registered pension scheme or use it to purchase an annuity.

-If you elect to take a UFPLS from the DC Section of the Scheme or any other pension arrangement you have, your Annual Allowance for the year in which you receive the lump sum (and for future years) will be replaced with a Money Purchase Annual Allowance.
+If you elect to take a UFPLS from the DC Section or any other pension arrangement you have, your Annual Allowance for the year in which you receive the lump sum (and for future years) will be replaced with a Money Purchase Annual Allowance.

 Once you have transferred your Personal Account to the drawdown policy, you can take your funds as either a single lump sum or series of lump sums, each made up of a taxable element (normally 25%) and non-taxable element.

-You can normally select to retire at any age after you have reached age 55 (or age 50 if you joined the DC Section of the Scheme before 6 April 2006).
+You can normally select to retire at any age after you have reached age 55 (or age 50 if you joined the DC Section before 6 April 2006).
 You must take your retirement benefits on or before age 75.

 If you are taken ill and unable to continue working you may be eligible to have your pension paid early on the grounds of ill-health.
 You will need to provide satisfactory medical evidence, in the opinion of the Trustee that you have become too ill to work.

 This option may enable you to use the value of your Personal Account to fund ill-health retirement at any age.

 If you require any further information or wish to apply for ill-health retirement, please contact your local HR team.

-As a member of the DC Section of the Scheme it may be possible to take all of your benefits as a lump sum if your Personal Account is small enough.
+As a member of the DC Section it may be possible to take all of your benefits as a lump sum if your Personal Account is small enough.

 To qualify you must: